Huna people: History

 Chinese sources link the Central Asian tribes comprising the Hunas to both the Xiongnu of north east Asia and the Huns who later invaded and settled in Europe.
 Similarly, Gerald Larson suggests that the Hunas were a Turkic-Mongolic grouping from Central Asia.
-The works of Ptolemy (2nd century) are among the first European texts to mention the Huns, followed by the texts by Marcellinus and Priscus.
+The works of Ptolemy (2nd-century) are among the first European texts to mention the Huns, followed by the texts by Marcellinus and Priscus.
 They too suggest that the Huns were an inner Asian people.

-Hephthalite horseman on British Museum bowl, 460–479 CE.
-According to Procopius of Caesarea, they were of the same stock as European Huns "in fact as well as in name", but sedentary and white-skinned.

-The 6th-century Roman historian Procopius of Caesarea (Book I. ch.
-3), related the Huns of Europe with the Hephthalites or "White Huns" who subjugated the Sassanids and invaded northwestern India, stating that they were of the same stock, "in fact as well as in name", although he contrasted the Huns with the Hephthalites, in that the Hephthalites were sedentary, white-skinned, and possessed "not ugly" features: